Zixuan9913/MCP_tutorial/README.md

    - Attraction name + things_to_do
    - Route details between attractions with public transportation
    - Full, readable itinerary with cultural highlights
-  - You should organize my day with a plan to make sure I have a good time in Hiakou City
+  - You should organize my day with a plan to make sure I have a good time in Haikou City
 ``` </pre>

 ### Model Response